cdfoundation/toc/PRINCIPLES.md

 # CDF TOC Principles

 ## What We're Looking For
-We are looking for high-quality projects that improve the general practice of "Continuous Delivery" for all software development.
+We are looking for high-quality projects that improve all aspects of the general practice of "Continuous Delivery" for all software development, such as CI, QA, deployment, and SRE.
 We want to drive the modernization of Continuous Delivery, but make this available to everyone.

 ## Foundation Goals
 Copied from [the charter document](https://github.com/cdfoundation/charter/blob/master/CHARTER.md) as the starting point: